MicrosoftDocs/cordova-docs/articles/getting-started/get-started-codepush-cordova.md

     Take note of the keys returned.
 For this guide you will use the **Staging** key.

-1. Get the the sample Weather App.
+1. Get the sample Weather App.
 This app is explained in greater detail in the [Visual Studio Code and Cordova getting started](get-started-vs-code-cordova-tools-extension.md) document.
 It will be used through this guide to show how CodePush can be integrated in an existing application.

     1. Download the **WeatherApp** code from [here](https://github.com/Microsoft/cordova-samples/tree/master/weather-app/WeatherApp) to a local folder.
 If you cloned the entire repo, find the project folder in ```weather-app/WeatherApp```.